Fellowships Offered

 Joint Department of Medical Imaging - (MSH-UHN-WCH)

-Supervisor: Dr. Mini Pakkal
+Supervisor: Dr. Archana Rai

 The cardiac imaging fellowship program at the Joint Department of Medical Imaging is affiliated with the University of Toronto and fully integrated within the Peter Munk Cardiac Centre (PMCC) which encompasses the Divisions of Cardiology, Vascular Surgery and Cardiac Surgery.
 This relationship ensures that clinical and research efforts are embedded in cross collaborations across the PMCC.
 The PMCC has the largest adult congenital heart disease clinic and the largest Red Blood Cell Disorder Clinic in North America; it is a quaternary referral center for organ transplantation, complex cardiac ablations and device implantation.
 The cardiac imaging fellowship, based primarily at the Toronto General Hospital, is open to radiologists and radiology trainees.